mramshaw/API-Gateways/README.md

 ## Testing

+Once an API has been deployed it can be used as a trigger for FaaS (Lambda functions on AWS).

+SDKs can be generated for Android, javascript, iOS (Objective-C, Swift), Java and Ruby.

-Once everything has been defined it should be simple to test with either [Postman](#postman) or `swagger-ui`.
+Various flavours of `swagger` can be exported, making it simple to test with [Postman](#postman) or `swagger-ui`.

-For RESTful APIs it should also be straightforward to test with `curl` or `httpie`.
+For RESTful APIs it is also straightforward to test with `curl` or `httpie`.

 However the API Gateway also provides good testing tools (and these are probably the place to start).